 Another matter of the fact being pointed out by this bunch of intellectuals is that unless you already have a steady stream of revenue coming from some dot com platform that you’ve outsourced, making money requires a lot of time.
 It doesn’t happen overnight.

 Two of the biggest negatives pointed out about this book are:

 1. Entrepreneurship is not everyone’s forte

 As much as it sounds tempting to run one’s own business, let’s admit the fact that not everyone is talented enough to make it through.
 An overwhelming amount of people who work at a 9-5 job are doing it to make ends meet.

 Jump on the bandwagon of entrepreneurship only if you have the energies and resources to make it work without giving up in the middle, because entrepreneurship requires your utmost dedication, sleepless nights, and definitely more than a 4 hour work week.

 In today’s economy, you don’t succeed by working less, and working more does not necessarily come in the category of not being smarter.
 At times, you need to put in those extra hours to make a mark at work.
 To bring more value to your work and to earn an extra buck, you have to give in more than expected.

 This is what the 4 hour work week certainly doesn’t address.

-With that being said, you don’t have to drain yourself of your energies, or over-whelm yourself with plethora of work.
+With that being said, you don’t have to drain yourself of your energies or over-whelm yourself with a plethora of work.
 Take a break whenever you have to and opt for work that brings you joy.

 At the end of the day, it all comes down to your work preferences and how things fit in with your schedule.
 Which end of the discussion do you agree with?
 Share your views with us in the comments below.